zaschiff/GolangTheCompleteBootcamp/README.md

 ###### OddOrEven

 Second Problem in exercise 2.
 The program takes in an argument and checks if it is eve or odd and if it is divisble by 8.

+###### LeapYear

+Third and fourth problem in exercise 2.
+The program will take a command line argument of a year and print out whether it is a leap year or not.
+The fourth exercise is to refine the third exercise.

+###### DaysOfMonth

+The fifth problem of the exercise.
+The program takes in a command line argument of a onth name and notifies the user how many days are in the month.
+It accomodates whether it is a leap year of the current day.